 At Suzuki Law Offices, we review probable cause to determine if the law enforcement officer followed the proper arrest procedures.
-Our Phoenix criminal attorneys also collaborate with investigators to determine whether the search and seizure of the drugs was legal.
+Our Phoenix drug possession attorneys also collaborate with investigators to determine whether the search and seizure of the drugs was legal.
 Using any weakness in the prosecutor's case, we can create a strong strategy to keep you out of jail and to protect your future.
-If you have been charged with drug possession, don’t wait to get in touch with our firm.
+If you have been charged with possession, don’t wait to give us a call.

 When police officers stop a car, it is common for them to ask to search the vehicle.
 If they do not see anything in plain sight that would indicate the presence of drugs or illegal activity, they do not have a right to search your vehicle.
 You can lawfully decline a search.
 Additionally, if the officers don't have reasonable suspicion that you've done something wrong, they can't stop your car in the first place.
 If narcotics are found in your car, the prosecution must prove that they belong to you.

 As your defense team, Suzuki Law Offices challenges the constitutionality of car stops regarding whether or not police had probable cause to search your vehicle.
 We review dashboard video footage if it is available, and determine whether an officer followed proper procedures during your investigation and arrest.
 We can also challenge the prosecution's claim that the drugs found were actually yours, especially when other people were in your car or had access to your vehicle.